Detecting AI-Generated Video via Frame Consistency: Methodology

-There is no doubt that real video frames are continuous, and we can even predict any frame of the video through other frames.
-However, mismatches are prone to occur between the generated video frames, resulting in the inability to meet the continuity of the video frames, that is, temporal artifacts of the generated video.
-Given a set of video frames $V=\{F_{1}, F_{2}, \cdots, F_{L} \}$, we define the method to determine the authenticity of a video based on its temporal artifacts as $f(F_{1}, F_{2}, \cdots, F_{L})=y$, where $f$ is a particular function that measures the continuity between video frames, $y \in Y=\{0,1\}$ is the authenticity label of the video.
+The recent video generation models convert the T2I model into the T2V model through additional constraints, which have common drawbacks in controlling video continuity in two aspects: 1) the normativity of motion, not only do visible movements violate to physical laws, but more importantly, there are irregular movements of invisible detail pixels, 2) there is a slight pixel shift in the relatively static local background.
+Therefore, we propose to develop a detection method based on temporal artifacts.

-After analyzing the results of the above exploration, it appears that the detection model tends to learn spatial artifacts that are easy to capture but do not have generalization properties. \textbf{The difficulty lies in how to eliminate the impact of spatial artifacts on capturing temporal artifacts.}
+Given a set of video frames $F=\{F_{1}, F_{2}, \cdots, F_{L} \}$, we define the method to determine the authenticity of a video based on its temporal artifacts as $f(F_{1}, F_{2}, \cdots, F_{L})=y$, where $f$ is a specific function that measures the consistency between video frames, $y \in Y=\{0,1\}$ is the authenticity label of the video.
+It appears that the detection model tends to learn spatial artifacts (Section~\ref{stcnn}). \textit{Therefore, we propose to eliminate the impact of spatial artifacts in order to help the model focus on capturing temporal artifacts.}

-Intuitively, if we can find a particular mapping function $g$ with the following properties: The distance between frame mappings is negatively related to the image similarity, and the mapping function is insensitive to spatial artifacts.
-In fact, we choose ViT-L/14 ~\cite{dosovitskiy2020image} trained for the task of image-language alignment as mapping function $g$, then by mapping the video frames $F_{i}$ to $g(F_{i})$, the decoupling of temporal artifacts and spatial artifacts can be achieved.
-As a result, the original problem can be expressed as $f(g(F_{1}), g(F_{2}), \cdots, g(F_{L}))=y$.
+Intuitively, we want to find a particular mapping function $M$ with the following properties: the distance between mapping frames is negatively related to the image similarity, and the mapping function is insensitive to spatial artifacts.
+Hence, we choose ViT-L/14~\cite{dosovitskiy2020image} trained for the task of image-language alignment as mapping function $M$.
+Then by mapping the video frames $F_{i}$ to $M(F_{i})$, We have implemented decoupling the temporal and spatial artifacts because the mapping function is not trained to capture spatial artifacts, but only encodes the image into a feature space with excellent properties, where the distance between features is inversely proportional to the image similarity.
+As a result, the original problem can be expressed as $f(M(F_{1}), M(F_{2}), \cdots, M(F_{L}))=y$.